1990 - 1993 Four Competing Digital Systems Emerge

 1990 - General Instrument announces DigiCipher

-1990 – Advanced Television Research Consortium (Sarnoff, Thomson, Philips and NBC) announce Advanced Digital HDTV (AD-HDTV)
+1990 – Advanced Television Research Consortium (Sarnoff, Thomson, Philips, NBC) announce Advanced Digital HDTV (AD-HDTV)

 1990 – Zenith and AT&T announce Digital Spectrum Compatible HDTV (DSC-HDTV)